codr7/swift-interpreter/README.md

 ## design
 The virtual machine we'll build is stack based, as opposed to register based.<br/>
 <br/>
-Each design has it's strengths and weaknesses; stacks need to be shuffled and registers allocated; but I find stacks more elegant and easy to reason about than registers.
+Each design has it's strengths and weaknesses; stacks need to be shuffled and registers allocated; but I find stacks more elegant and easy to reason about.

 ## versions
 Each version focuses on a one or a few key areas of functionality.